ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-exercise.md

 [id-ports]: ./nrf52-hardware.md#nrf52840-development-kit-dk

-## Workshop Steps
+## Exercise Steps

-You will need to complete the workshop steps in order.
+You will need to complete the exercise steps in order.
 It's OK if you don't get them all finished, but you must complete one before starting the next one.
 You can look at the solution for each step if you get stuck.

 If you are reading the book view, the steps are listed on the left in the sidebar (use the hamburger if that is hidden).
 If you are reading the source on Github, go back to the [SUMMARY.md](./SUMMARY.md) file to see the steps.